Emon46/vector-demo/README.md

 cd vector-demo
 ```
 # observo metrics-server
 Before Doing autoscaling, we need to make sure that we have installed [`metrics-server`](https://github.com/kubernetes-sigs/metrics-server#installation).
-This will help us to compute the resources like: `CPU`, `Memory`, etc.
+This will help us to compute the resources like `CPU`, `Memory`, etc.

-To work the metrics-server-api properly in our local `kind` cluster, we need to add the flag `--kubelet-insecure-tls` in `args`.
+To run the metrics-server-api properly in our local `kind` cluster, we need to add the flag `--kubelet-insecure-tls` in `args`.

 As we want our observo Data-plane Horizontally auto-scalable, that's why are going to install the metrics servers  first.
 ```